-Are you thinking about starting a side hustle in 2023?
+Are you thinking about starting a side hustle?
 We’ve created a list of 25 side hustle statistics to prepare you for this journey, including why building a website can help you market your side hustle, how much you can earn from a side hustle, and why people start side hustles in the first place.

 Whether you’re excited to turn your passion into a business, or simply want to earn a little extra on the side to help manage the rising living costs, there are plenty of opportunities to be found with side hustles.